Why use Heat Networks?

 - and heat transfer in winter.

 These can all be achieved using ground source heat pumps which also concentrate heat.
+With the continuing decarbonisation of the grid, a heat pump causes the emission of smaller amounts of CO2 each year from power stations.

 The alternative to using CHP is a Heat Sharing Network